mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 4. Client sends another request (a button click, or a Poll request) over a new connection;
    the server responds by the next UIDL message.
 5. Vaadin Client detects out-of-order message and awaits for previous message which will never come.
-6. Vaadin Client times out after 5 minutes and asks for a resync in a separate connection.
+6. Vaadin Client times out after 5 seconds and asks for a resync in a separate connection.

+With no push, just a rapid stream of poll requests:

+1. A poll request is sent to the server; the request is received but the response is lost because of a flaky TCP/IP connection.
+2. Another poll request is sent to the server.
+The server responds with yet another UIDL.
+3. Vaadin Client detects out-of-order message and awaits for previous message which will never come.
+4. Vaadin Client times out after 5 seconds and asks for a resync in a separate connection.

 ### Frequent resync requests